theguyontheleft/MemoryManager/README.md

 Memory Manager
 ========

-This program implements a Bintree datastructure for storing watcher records where this Bintree is stored in a disk ﬁle.
+This program implements a Bintree datastructure (an alteration of a PR-Qaudtree with 2D buckets) for storing watcher records where this Bintree is stored in a disk ﬁle.
 There is a series of commands to process information.
 The main operations are inserting watchers, deleting watchers, locating all watchers within a certain distance of a search point, and outputting a traversal of the Bintree for debugging purposes.
 The Bintree and its Watcher records will reside on disk.
 A buﬀer pool (using the LRU replacement strategy) will mediate access to the disk ﬁle, and a memory manager will decide where in the disk ﬁle to store the Bintree nodes as well as the Watcher records.
 Another way to look at this is: there is a memory manager, which is a way to store data in a big array.
 The program will store the Bintree nodes and watcher records in the memory manager’s array.
 The memory manager’s array is really a disk ﬁle, and will use a buﬀer pool to manage the disk I/O.

 Input and Output:
 ========